 Race Doctor: will be announced by the Race Committee before the Prologue.

-The “Race Organization” is the Race Committee, Race Doctor and the Organizer with all its affiliates, agencies and service providers.
+The “Race Organization” is the Race Committee, Race Doctor, Safety Director and the Organizer with all its affiliates, agencies and service providers.

 The location of the Race Office will be announced by the Race Committee.

 All decisions regarding the organization and running of the Event are made by the Race Committee.

 The Race Committee determines the selection of Teams (see section “General”)

 The Event itself or parts of it (i.e. Prologue, Race) can only be cancelled by the Race Committee.